 Knights of Wren

-Knights of Wren might only have a handful of episodes, but I really enjoy listening to this show.
+Knights of Wren might have a handful of episodes, but I really enjoy listening to this show.
 Ally is a fun host who has a deep love of Star Wars.
 This show is a bit nostalgic for me, because Ally reminds me so much of myself when I started podcasting a decade ago (oof!
 I’m old).
 She just started college, and I was in college when I started.
-We both had a vibrant love of our topics.
+We both had a vibrant and loud love of our topics.
 I smile whenever I hear her, because I remember those days balancing classes and recording.

 I also think it’s important to hear the point of view from younger fans.
 They are the next generation of Star Wars.
 They will carry the torch after us.
 Their point of view is just as important as fans who saw the Original Trilogy in theater.